Minimal Regret Walras Equilibria for Combinatorial Markets: Introduction

 \subsection{Our Results}

 In order to address the possible non-existence of Walras equilibria, we propose the concept of \emph{regret Walras equilibria} as a relaxation.
-Here, we search for a tuple $(x,\lambda)$, i.e., an allocation $x=(x_i)_{i\in N}$ respecting the supply bounds and market-clearing prices $\lambda\in \R_+^m$ that together minimize the induced regret defined as
+Here, we search for a tuple $(x,\lambda)$, i.e., an allocation $x=(x_i)_{i\in N} \in X \define \times_{i\in N} X_i$ respecting the supply bounds and market-clearing prices $\lambda\in \R_+^m$ that together minimize the induced regret defined as

-The regret of $(x,\lambda)$ measures the aggregated differences of the utility obtainable by a best response $z$ under $\lambda$ and the current utilities under $(x,\lambda)$.
-Clearly, $(x,\lambda)$ is a Walras equilibrium if and only if $\Reg(x,\lambda)=0$ and it is also easy to see that a tuple $(x,\lambda)$ with regret $\Delta\geq 0$ is also an \emph{additive} $\Delta$-approximate pure Nash equilibrium of the strategic game induced by the fixed prices $\lambda$.
+The regret of $(x,\lambda)$ measures the aggregated differences of the utility obtainable by a best response~$z$ under $\lambda$ and the current utilities under $(x,\lambda)$.
+Given any $\Delta>0$, we call a pair $(x,\lambda)$ a $\Delta$-regret Walras equilibrium if $\Reg(x,\lambda)\leq \Delta$.
+Clearly, $(x,\lambda)$ is a(n exact) Walras equilibrium if and only if $\Reg(x,\lambda)=0$ and it is also easy to see that a tuple $(x,\lambda)$ with regret $\Delta\geq 0$ is also an \emph{additive} $\Delta$-approximate pure Nash equilibrium of the strategic game induced by the fixed prices $\lambda$.
 Note that the term ``regret'' is different to that in the area of \emph{regret learning} in games; see also the recent work of \textcite{DASKALAKIS2022,Branzei23} in combinatorial auctions.
 There, regret is defined as the average utility gained over the history of play compared to a best fixed strategy in hindsight.